sasquatch678/A-Painted-World---Remastered/README.md

 A Painted World - Remastered comes with several customization options.

+- There are three (four if you count reverting to vanilla) options to overhaul the **leveling system**.
 - **Ultrawide Support** can be found under the "ULTRAWIDE SUPPORT" section of Mod Organizer 2.
 Be sure to disable the 16x9 version of the mods in this section for full support.
 - If you own the **Deluxe Edition** of the game, you should enable the Unofficial Oblivion Remastered Patch - Deluxe here.
 - By default Simple Fast Start is enabled as an **alternate start** mod, disable it if you wish to play through the opening sewer sequence.